 What are the prices for a room?

 Captain's Grille -- Serves breakfast, lunch, and dinner in a casual nautical atmosphere.
 Order a la carte morning meals from 7:30 a.m. to 11:00 a.m., or there is an all-you care-to-enjoy breakfast buffet from 7:30a.m. to 11:25a.m.
 Lunch is served from 11:30am to 2pm, and dinner is available from 5:00 p.m. to 9:00 p.m.
 Tables are almost always available during the day, but an Advance Reservation is recommended if possible.

 Looking for a place to relax, wind down, and have a nice drink?
 The YC offers two lounges at your disposal.
 The Ale and Compass Lounge, located just off the lobby features specialty coffee and drinks.
 They are open in the evenings from 3:00 to 1:00 a.m.
-In the morning, coffee is served here from 8 to 10 a.m.
-The Crew's Cup, located near the Yachtsman Steakhouse, serves a multitude of beer, along with your favorite drinks and wines.
-Appetizers and finger foods are also available here, making the Crew's Cup a nice place for a light evening meal.
+In the morning, coffee and pastries are served here from 6 to 11:30 a.m.
+The Crew's Cup, located near the Yachtsman Steakhouse, serves a multitude of beers, along with your favorite drinks and wines.
+Appetizers and finger foods are also available here, making the Crew's Cup a nice place for lunch or a light evening meal.
 They are open from 12:00pm to 12:00a.m.

 What are Rapid Fill Mugs?

 The Rapid Fill beverage program allows Disney Resort guests to buy (or receive as part of the Disney Dining Plan) a resort mug that can be refilled for a certain period of time as designated at time of purchase.
 These mugs are enhanced by an RFID bar code that enables the mug to deactivate when the designated time is complete.
 For complete details visit: http://allears.net/din/mugs.htm